Galladite27/ONScripter-EN/Build.md

 The ONScripter-EN executable will be within the top level repo directory, the tools will be within the tools subdirectory.

 ### mingw32 (x86)

+> NOTE: Ensure you open an MSYS2 MINGW32 prompt to run these commands

 Install the toolchain and all of the required packages:
 ```bash
 pacman -S mingw-w64-i686-SDL mingw-w64-i686-SDL_ttf mingw-w64-i686-SDL_mixer mingw-w64-i686-SDL_image mingw-w64-i686-bzip2 mingw-w64-i686-libogg mingw-w64-i686-libvorbis mingw-w64-i686-freetype mingw-w64-i686-smpeg mingw-w64-i686-iconv mingw-w64-i686-zlib mingw-w64-i686-toolchain mingw-w64-i686-autotools autotools make
 ```
+> NOTE: Installing these is only needed the first time you set up this environment.

 And then while inside of the ONScripter-EN directory you cloned earlier:
 ```bash